Performance improvement conversations are often the most difficult to have with employees.

 Hold performance improvement conversations immediately following the discovery of difficulties.
 If the concerns involve an incident, the events will still be fresh in people’s minds.
 Immediate feedback allows the employee to correct issues quickly and prevent escalation.

 When you delay feedback, you’re nonverbally approving of unacceptable performance and behavior.
-Silence and inaction are detrimental to your organization’s work culture.
+Your silence and inaction are detrimental to your organization’s work culture.
+You have a responsibility to promote accountability.

 Key 2 – Timing